FARI-brussels/FARI-brussels-demo-fari-haptic-device-generate3D-backend/README.md

 pip install Flask
 ```

-Note : It is advised to run the code in a conda environement, in windows you may need to use the anaconda terminal
+Note : It is advised to run the code in a conda environement

 # Usage